jmandel/air-quality/README.md

 ### Historical Data

-- Charts load historical data from SQLite on mount
+- The viewer bootstraps with a recent history window from SQLite so charts are not required
+- Minute-level aggregates backfill older ranges automatically
-- Works even when sensor is disconnected
+- Works even when the device is offline (so long as an uploader has populated data)
-- Time window configurable (1-720 hours)
-- Efficient indexed queries
+- Indexed queries keep lookups fast even with long retention

 ## API Endpoints

 ### Readings
-- `POST /api/readings` - Add sensor readings (batch, with deduplication)
+- `POST /api/readings` — Batch ingest readings from the uploader with deduplication
-- `GET /api/readings?since=<timestamp>` - Get readings since timestamp
+- `GET /api/readings?since=<ms>[&until=<ms>]` — Retrieve historical readings (raw or aggregated)
-- `GET /api/readings/count` - Get total reading count
-- `DELETE /api/readings?before=<timestamp>` - Delete old readings
-- `GET /api/stream` - Server-Sent Events stream for real-time updates (remote access)
+- `GET /api/stream` — Server-Sent Events stream of new readings for viewers

-### Settings
-- `GET /api/settings/:key` - Get setting value
-- `PUT /api/settings/:key` - Set setting value

-### Config & Export
-- `GET /api/config` - Get server configuration
+- `GET /api/config` — Viewer/uploader bootstrap data (e.g., default device URL)
-- `GET /api/export/csv` - Export all readings as CSV

 ## Database